helanto/containerization/README.md

 $ minikube dashboard
 ```

 Your cluster should be up and running.
-A cluster is a collection of cooperating nodes In Kubernetes,
+A cluster is a collection of cooperating nodes.
+In Kubernetes,
 nodes are seperated into:
+1. **Master nodes** which host the **Kubernetes control plane**.
+The control plane consists of
+  multiple components that can run on a single or multiple master nodes.
+Such components control and
-1. Master nodes that contain containers like the API server, scheduler, etc., which manage the cluster.
+  manage the cluster.
-1. Worker nodes where your containers will run.
+1. **Worker nodes** where the application containers run.
+Kubernetes won’t generally schedule

-Kubernetes won’t generally schedule work onto master nodes to ensure that user workloads don’t harm
+  applications onto master nodes to ensure that user workloads don’t harm the overall operation of
+  the cluster.

-the overall operation of the cluster.
-Because we are running Kubernetes locally, we have an one-node
+Since we are running Kubernetes locally, we are dealing with a single-node cluster.
-cluster.
 ```bash
 $ kubectl get nodes
 NAME       STATUS   ROLES                  AGE   VERSION